LydiaZee/blackbox/project.md

  ## chat system
  suppliers and customers can chat on the application. customers can ask questions, leave cleaning instructions and send locations

+## use cases
+#ban supplier
+supplier is banned from accessing customer details no work profile no location no rating with a years usage customer complaints that are more than 5 duplicate accounts

+#ban customer
+no profile picture
+bad reviews over a year